-In addition, international students may have to achieve minimum scores on the SPEAK test exam and/or the speaking section of the iBT (internet based TOEFL) to work in a research laboratory or to be a teaching assistant.
-Additional information for international teaching assistants is available at https://learnenglish.asu.edu/international-teaching-assistant.
+In addition, international students may have to achieve minimum scores on the SPEAK test exam, the speaking section of the iBT (internet based TOEFL), the speaking section of the IELTS test, or successfully complete the ITA Teacher Training Course offered by ASU to work in a research laboratory or to be a teaching assistant.
+Additional information for international teaching assistants is available at https://globallaunch.asu.edu/learn-english/special-programs/international-teaching-assistant.